 There are many ways you can approach your remote program.
 For example, do you want your staff to choose what days each month they want to work from home, or will you have set dates where the entire office works from home?
 Take some time to think about the logistics for your business and work around it.
 Communicate with your staff to see what works best.
 The important thing here is consistency.

-While there are ample benefits to remote programs, as previously mentioned, cost savings are particularly high for businesses who can save money on office space.
+While there are ample benefits to remote programs, as previously mentioned, cost savings are particularly high for businesses that can save money on office space.
 If you already own or rent your space at a fixed price, you probably won’t see savings there.
 Think about what it costs for you to have your space, and how you can trim for those costs.
-Be open to renting out space that’s usage-based (like coworking spaces), which would allow you save more money.
+Be open to renting out space that’s usage-based (like coworking spaces), which would allow you to save more money.

 In addition to having technology systems in place, you also want to set expectations.
-Each team member has a set of goals they should be striving towards, and assignments with deadlines.
+Each team member has a set of goals they should be striving towards and assignments with deadlines.
 Without the right guidelines, managing a remote team can quickly become hectic.
 Some rules you might enforce for the program could be: